open-courses-statistics-data-science/introduction_to_grammar_of_graphics/README.md

 # Introduction to scalable visualisation using the grammar of graphics paradigm
-This course provides a half day introduction to visualisation using the grammar of graphics approach.
+This course provides a half day introduction to visualisation in R and Python using the grammar of graphics approach.
 In the course, participants will learn:

 - how the traditional approach to visualisation differs to the grammar of graphics one
 - what aesthetics and geoms are